Gorialis/jishaku/README.md

 > pip install -U "jishaku @ git+https://gitlab.com/Gorialis/jishaku@master"
 > ```

+Please note that the new 2020 dependency resolver now no longer discounts git package sources from reinstall prevention, which means that if you are installing the jishaku development version multiple times within the same version target you may run into pip just discarding the update.

+If you run into such a problem, you can force jishaku to be reinstalled like this:

+> From GitHub:
+> ```bash
+> pip install -U --no-deps --force-reinstall "jishaku @ git+https://github.com/Gorialis/jishaku@master"
+> ```
+> From GitLab:
+> ```bash
+> pip install -U --no-deps --force-reinstall "jishaku @ git+https://gitlab.com/Gorialis/jishaku@master"
+> ```

+You **must** have installed jishaku with one of the commands above before doing this else you will probably end up with a broken installation.

 ## Acknowledgements

 The documentation and this README uses icons from the <a href="https://github.com/google/material-design-icons">Material Design Icon</a> library, which is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0.html">Apache License Version 2.0</a>.